dotnet/docs/docs/standard/garbage-collection/fundamentals.md

 ---
-title: "Fundamentals of garbage collection"
+title: Fundamentals of garbage collection
-description: "Learn how the garbage collector works and how it can be configured for optimum performance." ms.date: 11/11/2019 ms.technology: dotnet-standard
+description: Learn how the garbage collector works and how it can be configured for optimum performance. ms.date: 11/15/2019 ms.technology: dotnet-standard
 helpviewer_keywords:
   - "garbage collection, generations"